damar-iswara/Brido-KRAI-2024-Computer-Vision/README.md

 This code facilitates communication between a Python script and an Arduino using a serial connection.
 The Python script processes video frames to detect objects like a ball and a silo, calculates error values (errBall and errSilo), and optionally performs color detection.
 It sends these error values to the Arduino in a loop, alternating between ball and silo data based on the value of a % 2.
 Each transmission starts with a command identifier ('S') followed by the error data.

 After sending data, the script waits for a response from the Arduino, which it reads and decodes.
 If decoding fails due to invalid characters, the error is logged.
-This setup is common in robotics and IoT, where high-level systems process data and send commands to low-level controllers that execute tasks and provide feedback.
-Here, the Arduino likely uses the error values to control actuators or make adjustments in a vision-guided system.
+Here, the Arduino uses the error values to control actuators and make adjustments in a vision-guided system.

+As for the complete code and the algorithm, just see the file attach on this repo.
+Those are only the highlight of the main mechanism of the object computer vision system I implemented on the R2.